Free South Dakota State Records (Divorce, Arrest, Criminal)

 2. Determine if the subject is in jail or prison

-3. Use online resources to find if the location has inmate information
+3. Use online resources to find out if the location has inmate information

 4. If there are no online records, contact the record custodian